speedapi/info/amogus-tutorial/README.md

 ```
   - Every entity must have an `id` of type `Int(8)`.
 The value of this field distinguishes particular instances of this entity, and the server must ensure that there's only 0 or 1 entity instances with a given **id**.
   - The `Int(8)` type is an 8-byte (64-bit) nonnegative (0 or more) integer.
 Notice that the `8` is inside parentheses instead of square brackets because it's an **argument** to this type, not a validator. `Str`s do not require any arguments, so that's why we omitted the parentheses before. `Int`s can be validated too, by testing whether or not the value is in a range like this: `Int(1)[val: 30..40]`.
   - This `opt(0)` means that the field is **optional**.
 Why would such an important field be optional?
 Because we may get an article in two different contexts: first, in response to a "I know the id, give me the article" request, and second, in response to a "give me the list of all articles that user [id] has published".
 It's more efficient to skip sending the contents in the latter case because we don't need them anyway.
 AMOGUS uses the number `0` to distinguish this particular optional field from other ones.
 It can range from `0` to `127`, giving you a maximum of `128` optional fields per entity type.
-The number of normal (required) fields is unlimited.
+The number of normal (required) fields is unlimited. **Note**: Method parameters/return values can be marked as optional as well.
   - Notice that we don't restrict `contents` by length simply because the `Str` type itself limits the length: it can't exceed 65536 bytes because of the way data is encoded. **Note**: Bytes does not equal characters!
 A Latin character may only take up one byte; Cyrillic ones usually take up two; Chinese and Japanese symbols tend to span 3-4 bytes; and emojis can take up significantly more space - from 3-4 bytes for simple ones to something like 🤦🏼‍♂️ that [actually spans 5 codepoints and takes up 17 whole bytes](https://hsivonen.fi/string-length/)!
 Don't worry: 64 KB is plenty of data - this tutorial up to this point (excluding the images) is around 11.5 KB.

 ### Publishing articles